timothygmitchell/MICE_ML_Ensemble/README.md

 # TitanicMachineLearning
-Iplementation of random forests, gradient boosting machines, and multiple imputation with chained equations.
+Implementation of random forests, gradient boosting machines, and multiple imputation with chained equations.